 New 2006 Plan Benefits.
 The future benefits or amounts that would be received under the 2006 Plan by executive officers and non-executive officers are discretionary and are therefore not determinable at this time.
-Similarly, the benefits or amounts which would have been received by or allocated to such persons for the last completed fiscal year if the plan had been in effect would have been discretionary and are, therefore, indeterminable.
+Similarly, the benefits or amounts which would have been received by or allocated to such persons for the last completed fiscal year if the 2006 Plan had been in effect would have been discretionary and are, therefore, indeterminable.

 Registration Statement.
-If stockholders approve the 2006 Plan, the Company intends to file a registration statement on Form S-8 under the Securities Act of 1933, as amended, promptly after the Annual Meeting to register the shares of Common Stock that are issuable pursuant to the 2006 Plan.
+If stockholders approve the 2006 Plan, the Company intends to file a registration statement on Form S-8 under the Securities Act of 1933, as amended, to register the shares of

+Common Stock that may be issuable pursuant to the 2006 Plan.
 This registration statement is expected to become effective upon filing.